etorres-revature/HoriSEOn/README.md

 # HoriSEOn

 ## Webpage Code Refactor
 Welcome to the GitHub repository for the HoriSEOn homepage refactor.
-Each of HoriSEOn;s clients is provided with top-notch online marketing tools and strategies to grow its web footprint.
+Each of HoriSEOn's clients is provided with top-notch online marketing tools and strategies to grow its web footprint.

 The team at HoriSEOn provides Search Engine Optimization, Online Reputation Managemetn, and Social